jethornton/simple-pyqt5-deb/docs/source/debian.rst

 	export DEBEMAIL DEBFULLNAME
 	EOF

-The terminal should be in the simpqt-0.0.1 directory to create the changelog file with the following command.
+The terminal should be in the `simpqt` directory to create the changelog file with the following command.
 ::